nityy/nityy/README.md

 ### Hi there 👋

-- I mostly code in Python
+- I code in Python & JavaScript
-- I’m currently learning Node.js
+- I’m currently practicing MERN stack
 - I try to contribute to projects that I use
 - Check out a webapp I built: [NoteIt](https://github.com/nityy/NoteIt)